Learn More: Self Declaration

 - Andorra, Monaco, San Marino and Vatican City

-Tourists arriving from other countries (or who visited any other country in the last 14 days), will spend two weeks in quarantine and will not use public transport upon arriving in Italy.
+Tourists arriving from other countries (or who visited any other country in the last 14 days), will spend 10 days in quarantine and will not use public transport upon arriving in Italy.

 Keep in mind that these restrictions are based on where you're departing from, not on your nationality.